 to the sequence of existing steps (if any).

-on their occurrence in the corpus.
-You are able to exclude tokens if they
+their occurrence in the corpus.
+You are able to exclude tokens if they appear

-appear too many times or too fews times in the data.
-It can be specified
+too many times or too few times in the data.
+It can be specified as counts

 min_times or as percentages by setting

 TRUE.
 In addition one can filter to only use the top